BinaryMuse/es7-autobinder/README.md

 ES7 Autobinder allows you to declaratively and automatically bind methods on ES6 classes to `this` when called.

-It uses ES7 decorators to mark classes and methods, and so requires an ES7-capable environment with the following features:
+It uses ES7 decorators to annotate methods, and so requires an ES7-capable environment with the following features:

 * Classes
 * Decorators